 Some services important to the Company's business are outsourced to third-party vendors.
-For example, the Company's principal technology and related services (including credit card transaction processing) and production and related services (including the printing and mailing of customer statements) are handled by Fiserv Solutions LLC (formerly First Data that was acquired by Fiserv in 2019), and the platform for the Company's online retail deposits is managed by Fiserv.
+For example, the Company's principal technology and related services (including credit card transaction processing) and production and related services (including the printing and mailing of customer statements), as well as the management of the platform for the Company's online retail deposits, are handled by Fiserv pursuant to the terms of a services agreement with Fiserv Solutions LLC.
+The services agreement with Fiserv expires in December 2030, unless it is terminated earlier or is extended pursuant to the terms thereof.
 Fiserv and, in some cases, other third-party vendors, are the sole source or one of a limited number of sources of the services they provide for the Company.
 It would be difficult and disruptive for the Company to replace certain of these third-party vendors, particularly Fiserv, in a timely or seamless manner if they were unwilling or unable to continue to provide the Company with these services in the future (as a result of their financial or business conditions or otherwise), and the Company's business and operations likely would be materially adversely affected.
-First Data has publicly disclosed that it is highly leveraged.
-The Company's principal agreement with

-Fiserv for technology and production services expires in December 2030, unless it is terminated earlier or is extended pursuant to the terms thereof, and the Company's principal agreement with Fiserv for its retail deposits expires in July 2022, unless it is terminated earlier or is extended pursuant to the terms thereof.
 In addition, if a third-party provider fails to provide the services the Company requires, fails to meet contractual requirements, such as compliance with applicable laws and regulations, or suffers a cyber-attack or other security breach, the Company's business could suffer economic and reputational harm that could have a material adverse effect on the Company's business and results of operations and could have a material adverse effect on the bank's ability to service the trust portfolio.